History of Severn View (Aust) services

 There was also a lengthy shelter leading to the entrance, allowing passengers to be dropped off close to the door.
 Externally, the long sliproad was designed to look like a private driveway, with the bridge as a backdrop.
 Inside, the main facilities were named Grand Prix Grill, Severn Buffet and Coffee Shop (long before coffee shops became commonplace on motorways).

 In reality, the lower level facilities were almost always closed, with customers directed to the more expensive restaurant upstairs.
 This created a depressing welcome.
 Most didn't bother climbing the lengthy staircase, and with an escalator apparently too expensive, Rank trialled a series of vans to deliver ice creams from the fields.
 A subway to the lower level was almost always unused, and posters for Rank theatres inside were frequently vandalised.
-This subway was later incorporated into the main building.
+This subway was later incorporated into the main building, before being closed in the 1990s.

 Among those who did use it, the large upper-level restaurant was popular, with many parties booking tables in advance.
 Theft of ashtrays was high and stopped only when Rank started to brand them.

 The design, with its large foyer and grand building, quickly fell out of fashion as being too difficult to maintain during quieter periods, and unnecessarily expensive to run.
 As with most services, this particularly became an issue as customer interest in dining dropped dramatically, creating a spiral of cuts to quality and drops in custom.
 People were in a rush and didn't want to take a look at the restaurant on the top floor.